ethereum/portal-network-specs/witness.md

 ## Syntax, Semantics, and Validation

 The binary format of an Ethereum block witness is a byte array whose structure is defined in this section.
 The witness encoding is defined using [context-free](https://en.wikipedia.org/wiki/Context-free_grammar) syntax rules.
-We equip each syntax rule with semantics, which gives us a [syntax-directed translation](https://en.wikipedia.org/wiki/Syntax-directed_translation) from the binary format to to a client's internal representation of a block witness.
+We equip each syntax rule with semantics, which gives us a [syntax-directed translation](https://en.wikipedia.org/wiki/Syntax-directed_translation) from the binary format to a client's internal representation of a block witness.
 With each syntax rule, we may also give additional restrictions, which we refer to as "validation rules".

 ### Notation